 Catalase is produced by almost every living creature.
 It helps remove hydrogen peroxide, which can damage cells.
-Read on to learn how this remarkable enzyme might help slow aging and prevent diseases like cancer – and how catalase supplements have no science to back them up.
+This remarkable enzyme helps prevent aging and chronic conditions.
+On the other hand, catalase supplements have no science to back them up.
 Read on to learn about catalase roles and factors that increase/decrease it.

 Catalase is an enzyme, a protein made by a living organism to help facilitate a chemical reaction.
 Specifically, catalase is an incredibly important and diverse antioxidant enzyme.
-Despite its importance, few people have heard of this enzyme.
+Despite its importance, few people have heard of catalase.

-Catalase’s main ‘job’ is to remove hydrogen peroxide (H2O2) by converting it into water and oxygen [R].
+Catalase’s main ‘job’ is to remove hydrogen peroxide (H2O2) by converting it into water and oxygen .

 Hydrogen peroxide is produced during aerobic respiration, the process by which cells generate usable energy by breaking down glucose and oxygen.
-However, it can damage just about every part of the cell – so, it’s necessary for cells to remove excess hydrogen peroxide [R+].
+However, it is considered reactive and can damage just about every part of the cell – so, it’s necessary for cells to remove excess hydrogen peroxide .

-Since hydrogen peroxide is a powerful oxidizing agent, catalase is considered one of the more important antioxidant enzymes [R+].
+Since hydrogen peroxide is a powerful oxidizing agent, catalase is considered one of the more important antioxidant enzymes .

 It’s worth noting that more complex organisms – including humans – have evolved to rely on hydrogen peroxide to some degree.
-It can activate the immune system, and immune cells can kill bacteria by bombarding them with oxidants like hydrogen peroxide [R+, R, R].
+It can activate the immune system, and immune cells can kill bacteria by bombarding them with oxidants like hydrogen peroxide [1, 3, 4].

 - May increase lifespan and reduce aging